Skip to content

 import { orders } from "./orders.js";

-export const orderProcessor = defineFifoQueue({
+export const orderProcessor = defineQueue<OrderEvent>({ fifo: true })

-deps: () => ({ orders }),
+.deps(() => ({ orders }))

-onMessage: async ({ message, deps }) => {
+.onMessage(async ({ message, orders }) => {

-// deps.orders is TableClient<Order>
+// orders is TableClient<Order>

-await deps.orders.put({
+await orders.put({

 pk: `ORDER#${message.body.orderId}`, sk: "STATUS",